 Conclusion: Winter Hiking in Indiana

-Hopefully, this post gives you a taste of some of the variety of winter hiking in Indiana.
+So hopefully, I’ve given you a taste of some of the variety of winter hiking in Indiana.
 If you can force yourself to get out there and explore, you’ll create wonderful memories and I bet winter will feel a little bit shorter.